gorjanradevski/text2atlas/README.md

 ## Requirements

 If you are using [Poetry](https://python-poetry.org/), navigating to the project root directory and running `poetry install` will suffice.
-Otherwise, a `requirements.txt` file is present at the project root directory so you can install all dependencies by running `pip install -r requirements.txt`.
+Otherwise, a `requirements.txt` file is present so you can install all dependencies by running `pip install -r requirements.txt`.
 However, if you just want to download the trained models or dataset splits, make sure to have [gdown](https://github.com/wkentaro/gdown) installed.
-If the project dependencies are installed then `gdown` is already present, otherwise, run `pip install gdown` to install it.
+If the project dependencies are installed then `gdown` is already present.
+Otherwise, run `pip install gdown` to install it.

 ## Fetching the data

 The data we use to perform the research consist of the splits used for training, validation and testing the model, together with a [3D human model](https://www.voxel-man.com/segmented-inner-organs-of-the-visible-human/).

 ### Downloading the dataset splits

-The training, validation and test splits obtained from the [original dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge), plus the corresponding mappings to the human body atlas can be downloaded with `gdown` using the code snippet bellow.
+The training, validation and test splits obtained from the [original dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) can be downloaded with `gdown` using the code snippet bellow.

 ```shell
 gdown "https://drive.google.com/uc?id=1kLvbRVzyR-66lrfzLfeFd3k9-l_S_Cl4" -O data/cord_dataset_train.json